This article has been reviewed by tax expert Erica Gellerman, CPA.

 Most of the lines in Part III are straightforward.
 You can pull the amounts required directly from your P&L or point of sale system, or make a simple calculation to arrive at the necessary subtotals.
 When following these Schedule C instructions, make sure you don’t include any expenses included in Part II.

 Line 33 warrants a little additional explanation.
 On this line, you will state your inventory valuation method.
 Most small businesses use the “Cost” inventory valuation method, as it is the least complicated.
-If you’re using the cash method of accounting—as most taxpayers do—then you must use the cost method.
+The other option listed is “lower of cost or market.”
+This means you’re valuing your inventory at either the historical cost or the current market value, whichever is lower.
+If you change how you account for inventory, you’ll need to file Form 3115.

 Schedule C Form Part IV: Information on Your Vehicle